 3. Create Surveys and Newsletters for Later

 Getting out your newsletter or surveys every week or monthly can be really challenging in the middle of busy times.
 Take advantage of the slow summer months to create engaging content for your potential and current clients.
 You can put in the time to really think about what you want to offer readers.
 You don’t have the pressure falling on you which can result in amazing ideas and killer content.

 4. Learn More about Important Stuff Related to Your Business

 Whether it’s a Tony Robbins course or reading Tim Ferriss’ new book, Tools of Titans, you have the time to learn and grow while things are slow.
 One of my current daily activities is chilling in the sun while I listen to a podcast that allows me to learn something new.
 I write out notes and think about how I can incorporate it into my own business.
 If you want your business to keep growing, you have to keep growing too.
 Think of it as a reflection of yourself.
 Read books on how to make your product or service more appealing.
-Learn how to market your product online, on your own.
+Learn how to market your product online, on your own, or you might even consider taking up Master’s in Marketing Online so you’re better able to manage your business’s marketing functions.
 It’s all there for you.

 5. Change up Your Website

 If you have a business where people can order your product/service online, the best time to revamp it is when fewer people are on your site.
 You alleviate disappointment and confusion by tweaking your site during slower times.
 You want to make sure that it’s working seamlessly and quickly before the masses start making purchases.

 6. Create a Free e-Book or other Resource

 To gain more traffic, subscribers, and customers, you can create an e-book or valuable piece of information.
 This can often take quite a bit of time but in the end, it can be very rewarding.
 Work on it throughout the summer and launch it in the fall.